Preparing to sell your products online

 Search for items that are similar to yours on the sites you're considering: How do other sellers' prices compare to your costs?
 How long do products generally take to sell?
 Is the marketplace already saturated with your product?
 How can you be competitive?
 What is your unique value proposition?
 Crawford suggests enticing customers with extras like free shipping, so consider how you could work that into your pricing strategy.

 Consider operational costs

 Next, consider the fees associated with selling and shipping your items.
-For example, on Amazon, you can sell items for $0.99 per listing is this per month? plus a varying percentage of the sale price of the item.
+For example, on Amazon, you can sell items for $0.99 per listing plus a varying percentage of the sale price of the item.
 The per-item fee is waived, however, if you pay $39.99 a month for their Professional selling plan.

 However, shipping can also cost you.
 Depending on how delicately you need to package your items and where you're sending them, shipping costs can creep up.

 "Shipping costs can be more than the value of the item sold," says Frances Greenspan, an eBay consultant.
 "If you're not careful, you may be paying the customer to take your item."

 If you're new to selling online, Greenspan recommends that you know your shipping costs, the carrier you're going to use, and the size of the package.
 Incorporating accurate shipping and handling costs into your pricing structure or charging a separate fee for shipping should enable you to send your product to any location.